-4.1 Conquering Node Mobility
+4.1.
+Conquering Node Mobility

 We suggest using the mechanism of adaptive AOI buffer to add a donut-like buffer outside the AOI for reducing the negative impact of node mobility on neighborship consistency.
 To be more precise, if the speed of a node is d, then its AOI buffer will also be of width d.
 Note that the node's speed d is measured by the moving distance of the node during the period of two consecutive position updates.
-For example, if a node moves 20 units per time step and the time interval for the node is regarded as 40 (units per position update).
-Therefore, the node is regarded as 40 (units per position update).
+For example, if a node moves 20 units per time step and the time interval for the node to update its position is 2 time steps, then the speed of the node is regarded as 40 (units per position update).
 Therefore, the node should have an AOI buffer of width 40 units.
 Since a node is assumed to send its position update per time step, the width of AOI buffer and the speed usually have the same value.
-Please see Figure 3 for the illustration of the adaptive AOI buffer mechanism.